www-aplas/www-aplas.github.io/arrival.md

   <br>
   Next you need to buy a bus ticket.
 There are ticket counters, see below.
   <br> <img src="photo/ld3.jpg" alt="Ready" width="500"> <br>
-  You will also need to show your passport to buy a ticket.
+  You need to show the [note(please print out)](photo/buy-ticket2.pdf), your passport and money to the ticket officer to get a ticket.
   The ticket will cost around 84 RMB and looks like this:
   <br> <img src="photo/bus-ticket.jpg" alt="Ready" width="500"> <br>
   This is not a ticket from Pudong to Suzhou, but the layout of tickets is the same.
 The number(A00064 above) below the arrow stands for the bus number.
 Right below the number is your seat number(9) and the number on the right up corner(18) is the platform number, denoting where to wait for the bus.
 After buying the ticket, you can get into the waiting room through a security gate (as below), and wait for your bus according to the platform number on the ticket.
   <br> <img src="photo/ld4.jpg" alt="Ready" width="500"> <br>